The latest update for this article was written by Lindsay Podolak.

 Location: 12-22 Woodland Avenue, West Orange

 Details: EEC has over 35 horses and ponies and offers three types of lessons year-round in its Olympic-sized indoor arena.
-Kids can start private lessons at six years old, where they receive one-on-one instruction.
-A semi-private lesson is 45 minutes, where two people learn from the instructor as well as each other.
+Kids can start private lessons at six years old, during which they’ll receive one-on-one instruction.
+A semi-private lesson is 45 minutes and the two attendees will learn from the instructor as well as each other.
 Group lessons include three or more riders who share similar skills and goals.
 The center also hosts children’s birthday parties and behind-the-scenes tours.

 More info: www.essexequestrian.com or call 973-731-4182